jaeyounkg/tebu-notes/AI/🔬Wav2vec2.0.md

-Self-supervised speech representation model trained in a similar fashion to [[BERT]], presented in [[(BaeA20) wav2vec 2.0 A Framework for Self-Supervised Learning of Speech Representations|🔬wav2vec2.0]]
+Self-supervised speech representation model trained in a similar fashion to [[BERT]]

 ![[Screenshot 2023-02-14 at 2.34.46.png]]